oscartbeaumont/ElectronPlayer/README.md

 [![Build Status](https://travis-ci.org/oscartbeaumont/ElectronPlayer.svg?branch=master)](https://travis-ci.org/oscartbeaumont/ElectronPlayer)
 [![ElectronPlayer](https://snapcraft.io/electronplayer/badge.svg)](https://snapcraft.io/electronplayer)

 An Electron Based Web Video Services Player.
-Supporting Netflix, Youtube, Twitch, Floatplane And More.
+Supporting Netflix, Youtube, Twitch, Floatplane, Hulu, Amazon Prime Video And More.
 This is the successor to [Netflix-Desktop](https://github.com/oscartbeaumont/Netflix-Desktop).

 ![ElectronPlayer Menu](docs/ElectronPlayer.png)

 _The apps main menu interface_

+## The Pain of Widevine

+People using this app should be aware of its difficultly to maintain due to the requirement of Widevine.
+Widevine is a DRM plugin created by Google and it is used by Netflix, Hulu and many other streaming services.
+Widevine has already caused an outright fail of Netflix within this app and the only solution I could find ended up with the app having multiple `package.json` files one for each os.
+They also each use different versions of Electron.
+The Mac version is using the older version of Electron and it is locked on a version which was published on the 5th of June 2019.
+Unless a fix presents itself this app will be discontinued in its current form when Netflix stop working on Mac.
+I have no clue when that will be but my guess is 1-2 years because I am sadly not expecting any working solutions to come foward.
+The only other possible solution is obtaining a Widevine signing certificate from Google.
+Which is not possible due to this being a "small" open source project.
+I may also [copy metastream](https://github.com/samuelmaddock/metastream/issues/85) and move the app to a browser based PWA instead of fully discontinuing it.
+A good article about this issue can be [read here](https://blog.samuelmaddock.com/posts/google-widevine-blocked-my-browser/).

 # Features

-- Rough Mac Picture in Picture Support (Floating Window, Above All Desktop and Fullscreen Applications)
+- Multiple Streaming Services Support (JSON Configuration to add extra)
+- Adblock
 - Always On Top Window
+- Set Startup Page (Any Service or Remember Last Opended Page)
 - Frameless Window
-- Multiple Streaming Services Support (JSON Configuration to add extra)
-- Set Startup Page (Any Service or Remember Last Opended Page)
+- Rough Mac Picture in Picture Support (Floating Window, Above All Desktop and Fullscreen Applications)
+- Full Screen Window on Startup

 # Installation

 ## Windows

-**Please note Windows is currently only partially supported, as it doesn't support the Widevine package I am using.
+Please note Windows is currently only partially supported, as it doesn't support the Widevine package I am using.
 I am working on fixing this.
-Its progress can be loosely tracked in issue [#2](https://github.com/oscartbeaumont/ElectronPlayer/issues/2)**
+Its progress can be loosely tracked in issue [#2](https://github.com/oscartbeaumont/ElectronPlayer/issues/2) and issue [#35](https://github.com/oscartbeaumont/ElectronPlayer/issues/35)

 ## macOS